mollybeach/bratcode-brainbook/BASICWEBSETUP.md

     <script src="script.js"></script> <!-- Linking external JavaScript file -->
 </body>
 </html>
 ```

 ### 🔍 Explanation:

 - Links styles.css for styling the webpage.
+- Uses an inline style inside the <h1> tag and one of the <button> elements.
+- The second button references a CSS class (.styled-button) for styling.
+- The <p> element is styled using a CSS element selector (p {}).
 - Contains a button that triggers a JavaScript function from script.js.
 - Uses a <script> tag at the bottom to include script.js.